Azores as Athena as seen leaving IJmuiden at the 6th of august 2011, one year before the collapse of Classic International Cruises.

 Athena again, sailing towards IJmuiden at the 20th of may, 2005.

 In 1989 she was bought by Starlauro Cruises of Italy.
 This company became known especially in 1985 when their ship Achille Lauro was hijacked by Palestinian terrorists who murdered one of her American passengers.
 The company planned a total rebuilding of the now 43 year old ship and a re-introduction of her for Mediterranean cruising.
+Not everone was pleased by the choice for the ship, as she was named 'la nave della morte' (the ship of death) due to the 1956 collission with Andrea Doria.
 Her intended name would be Surriento at first, but later the plan was changed and she was to be named Positano.
 But nothing came of this also and she remained laid-up at Genua untill 1992 when rebuilding started.
 In 1994, she was finally completed as the Italia Prima for the Italian company Nina Compania di Navigazione.
 She was also chartered out to the German Neckermann Seereisen but this charter ended in 1998 when she was used as an accommodationship for the Expo 98 World Exhibition in Lisbon.
 After this, she was used by Valtur Tourist for cruises from Montego Bay, Jamica to Mexico and around Cuba as Valtur Prima.
 The old ship was laid up again in 2001 in Havana, Cuba before she was bought by Festival Cruises, known as First Choice for Americans.
 Her new name was Caribe I. When this company went into liquidation in 2004, the ship was bought by Arcalia Shipping, a company that traded as Classic International Cruises.
 She was renamed again, now she sailed as Athena, the new flagship of Arcalia.
 She sailed mostly European cruises for over one year, before she was chartered out to several companies.
+On the 3rd of december 2008, the ship was attacked by pirates in the Gulf of Aden while she sailed on a voyage to Australia.
+At some point, some 29 pirateboats surrounded the ship, but high-preasure waterhoses used by the crew and a US Navy maritime patrol aircraft overhead prevented the pirates from boarding and the ship was able to sail on without anyone injured.

 At the end of 2012, Classic International Cruises was declared bankrupt, a few months after the owner of the line died.
 The ships of the company were arrested in port, including Athena.
 At that time, it was 68 years after she was launched and nobody expected that she would be picked up by another line.
 The only option seemed to be the beaches of India.
 Great was the surprise, when a Portugese named Rui Alegre seemed to have bought the former Classic International ships, with the exception of Princess Daphne.
 He was going to form a new venture from the beginning of 2013 onwards under the name of Portuscale Cruises, based at Lisbon, Portugal.
 There was some sceptism, but the rebuilding of the ships took up very well and new names were given to all exept the Funchal.
 Her name and history had been always close to Portugal, of course.
 For Portuscale, Athena recieved the new name of Azores and she was totally refreshed for her new owner and now she looks almost smarter then ever.
 Azores was chartered by her new owners to Ambiente, a German tour operator who earlier chartered ships from Classic International.
 For them, it was planned to sail northern European cruises from march 10th 2014 onwards untill november of that same year.
 Her first cruise was be a re-positioning cruise from Lisbon to Bremerhaven.
 Sadly, due to low bookings, two of her first cruises had to be cancelled and from the 6th of june onwards, the charter was ended totally because of low bookings.
 The ship was delivered back to Portuscale, and was afterwards chartered to the British-based CMV Cruises from the beginning of 2015 onwards.
 Sadly, the Portuscale venture seemed to be a short one as the company ended its operations in 2015.
 In service for CMV, Azores lost her Portuscale colours at her funnel, as it was repainted with the new CMV logo on a white background.
 CMV used the ship for European cruises throughout 2015, but at the end of the 2015 season, it seemed that she was now more or less controlled by CMV as Portuscale was in severe financial trouble.
 The ship was renamed Astoria, in line with the Transocean Tours ship Astor, also owned by CMV, and sub-chartered out to Rivages au Monde.
 This French company used the ship for sixteen European cruises throughout 2016, from may 11th onwards.
 The name Astoria was of course earlier used for the sistership of Astor, now sailing for Saga Cruises as Saga Pearl II.